Here’s a brief overview of low carb diets and my journey with this way of eating.

 However, it certainly isn’t all doom and gloom!
 There are a LOT of things you CAN eat: meat, fish, cheese, eggs, butter are just some of the highlights!
 When I first started low-carbing in 2008, I made a list of favorite meals that I COULD have and pinned it up on a cupboard door in the kitchen.
-These included: sashimi, beef carpaccio, mozzarella and tomato salad, crispy seaweed, Thai beef salad, asparagus and Hollandaise sauce, Thai salmon fishcakes, omelets, steak and peppercorn sauce, smoked salmon and cream cheese, roast chicken, fried squid with chili and salt – and many more!
+(Updated to add – I have now designed a motivational pack that includes a blank list for YOU to complete!)
+These included: sashimi, beef carpaccio, mozzarella and tomato salad, crispy seaweed, Thai beef salad, asparagus and Hollandaise sauce, Thai salmon fishcakes, omelets, steak, bacon, smoked salmon and cream cheese, roast chicken, fried calamari with chili and salt – and many more!
 These meals were all low carb to start with, with very little variation required.
 Your list would look very different but it is a very positive thing to do.

 From that point on, it is a case of learning to adapt.
 You want to have fajitas with the rest of the family, so use low carb wraps or lettuce leaves instead of normal tortillas.
 You want to have scrambled egg on bagel for a weekend breakfast?
 Have it on some lovely thick-cut ham instead of the bagel.